 Alert

 From the COE - The U.S. Army Corps of Engineers (USACE) Vicksburg District have closed the parking lot area at Clear Creek Boat Ramp as work begins to repair the ramp.
-The boat ramp was closed earlier this year when a section of the ramp surface collapsed.
-It is anticipated that repairs will last several months.
+The boat ramp was closed last year when a section of the ramp surface collapsed.
+It is anticipated that repairs will last several more months.

 Fishing Report